melodywolk/SpaceAppsChallenge2015/README.md

 ## Description

-JPL maintains a current list of the most hazardous asteroids at its
+JPL maintains a current list of the most hazardous near-Earth asteroids NEAs at its [Risk Page]:(http://neo.jpl.nasa.gov/risks/).
-[Risk Page]:(http://neo.jpl.nasa.gov/risks/).
 Instead of the standard approach of visualizing the orbits of these asteroids using a program such as [Celestia](ps1neos.png) we wanted to produce a visualization of the immediate threat from all Risk Page asteroids and show a snapshot of the 100-year risk outlook.

 Our visualizations are the Impact Globe and the 100-Year Rose Plot.
 The Impact Globe summarizes total impact threat over a window of